 Many people have the false impression that they need to be dressed to ‘the nines’ in order to attend an orchestral performance.
 Fear not!
 We encourage you to wear whatever you feel most comfortable in.
 Some people enjoy dressing up for the occasion, while others prefer wearing jeans and a t-shirt.
 It’s really up to you.
 Whatever you choose to wear is fine by us!

 We always appreciate hearing your applause and enthusiasm if you’ve enjoyed a specific work we have performed.
 Typically, concert goers wait until the final movement of a work before they applaud.
 If you are unsure of when a specific piece is finished, you can consult the program to see the title of the work and its movements.
 If you are still unsure whether the piece is finished, focus your attention on the conductor.
 Once the piece is finished they will lower their arms and turn to face the audience.
+Overall, the audience is quite in-tune with this clapping routine so you can always take your cue from your fellow patrons as well!

 As a general guide we recommend that children should be 6 or older, but we leave it up to your discretion.
 In our experience, younger children often have a hard time remaining quiet and sitting still for the length of the performance, but we leave that up to you!